MAPSuio/spring-challenge16/frengers/README.md

-Frengers, apart from being the title of an absolutely essential Pop Rock album, is the concept of being "not quite friends, not quite strangers".
+*Frengers*, apart from being the title of an absolutely essential Pop Rock album, is the concept of being "not quite friends, not quite strangers".
 You probably have a few frengers here at IFI.

-For our purposes, we will say that two people are frengers if they
+For our purposes, we will say that two people are *frengers* if they

 1. have met, and
 2. have at least 3 friends in common, but